How Does a Cat Show Submission? Behavioral Tips & Tricks

 Other FAQs About Submissive Cat Behaviors

-Showing submission is an important way for cats to show their trust in their owners.
-Cats often show submission by lowering their heads and flattening their ears, offering a paw, or rubbing against the person’s leg.
-Showing submission is just one of the many ways cats express their love and affection towards humans.
+Showing submission is an important way for cats to prevent fights with other, more dominant cats.
+In the case of cat-human interactions, a cat’s submissive behavior expresses their trust in their owners.
+Cats often show submission to their owners by lowering their heads and flattening their ears, offering a paw, or rubbing against the person’s leg.
+Showing submission is just one of the many ways that cats express their love and affection toward humans.

 Featured Image Credit: New Africa, Shutterstock